syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 {% endhighlight %}

-N> SfSurfaceChart supports default axes ( i.e., all the axes will be generated automatically, if we didn’t define it explicitly).
+N> SfSurfaceChart supports default axes, where all the axes are generated automatically, even when they are not defined explicitly.

 ### Add Surface Type

-The following code example illustrate how to add surface type to the surface chart.
+The following code example illustrates how to add surface type to the surface chart.

 {% highlight C# %}